priyadarshni/CommitMessageClassification/README.md

 # CommitMessageClassification
- this Project aims to support developers and managers in understanding the maintenance activities performed in their code repositories by analyzing  the source code repository to identify unusual commits and classify those into  different maintenance activities, already added by developers in their version control systems
+ This Project aims to support developers and managers in understanding the maintenance activities performed in their code repositories by analyzing  the source code repository to identify unusual commits and classify those into  different maintenance activities, already added by developers in their version control systems

 ## Data Set used in this project: